 GRS developed The Grand Masters Program to provide an annual event that would spark creative minds, aid in advancing the industry, and allow a fun, interactive atmosphere for engravers.
-2011 marks the Seventh Annual Grand Masters Program.
+2011 marked the Seventh Annual Grand Masters Program.

 What’s the Alley for and who works there?
 This special work area provides developing engravers and other artists access to the latest tools for engraving, jewelry making, carving and similar skills.
 These tools include the latest GRS power and hand tools, plus experimental versions and entirely new tool concepts as well.

 Read more about this special part of R&D at GRS in the news article Artisan Alley Expands →